The Best Shaman Spec in Dragonflight

 shaman ghost wolfy

 Ancestral Wolf Affinity is another useful Ghost Wolf ability that can help speed up your solo runs.
-This ability allows you to use Cleanse Spirit, Purge, Wind Shear, and various totems without canceling your Ghost Wolf form.
+This ability allows you to use Cleanse Spirit, Purge, Wind Shear, and various totems without exiting your Ghost Wolf form.

 The various weapon enhancements that Enhancement Shamans can access are useful for soloing old content, too.
 Hot Hand, for example, has a 5% chance of reducing the cooldown time of Lava Lash by 75% and making it do 40% more damage for 8 seconds.
+The older the content, the quicker the bosses will die, but these enhancements can make even Shadowlands content easier.

 The variety of damage-boosting abilities and enhancements that Enhancement Shamans use make them one of the best Shaman specs for soloing old content, especially when you consider their additional perks like Ghost Wolf abilities.